cyplo/talks/tor_for_beginners/slides.md

 > by Cyryl Płotnicki-Chudyk

 Note:
 thanks to organizers
+was invited, discovered that to give a talk about Tor you need to first have a chat about the internet
 Q&A at the end of the 'intro to internet' section and at the end of the talk

 ---